alinex/node-builder/README.md

 This will push the changes to the origin repository.
 With the `--message` option it will also add and commit all other changes before doing so.

-    > alinex-make push                  # from within the package directory
+    > alinex-make -c push                  # from within the package directory
-    > alinex-make push ./node-error     # or from anywhere else
+    > alinex-make -c push ./node-error     # or from anywhere else

 or to also commit the last changes

-    > alinex-make push ./node-error --message "commit message"
+    > alinex-make -c push ./node-error --message "commit message"

 ### Command `pull`

 Like `push` this will fetch the newest changes from git origin.

-    > alinex-make pull                  # from within the package directory
+    > alinex-make -c pull                  # from within the package directory
-    > alinex-make pull ./node-error     # or from anywhere else
+    > alinex-make -c pull ./node-error     # or from anywhere else

 ### Command `compile`

 This task is used to compile the sources into for runtime optimized library.

-    > alinex-make compile               # from within the package directory
+    > alinex-make -c compile               # from within the package directory
-    > alinex-make compile ./node-error  # or from anywhere else
+    > alinex-make -c compile ./node-error  # or from anywhere else

 Or give an directory and use uglify to compress the **just now experimental** extension.
 It works for live server but will break source maps for node-error and makes your coverage report unreadable.

-    > alinex-make compile ../node-error --uglify
+    > alinex-make -c compile ../node-error --uglify

 Mostly this task will be added as prepublish script to the `package.json` like: